lukeoson/lukeoson-mkdocs/docs/blog/posts/post05-event-autocon1.md

 Peters description of his aims designing and building SURFs next generation of networks was building toward his ultimate thesis:

-It has to be open source and open standards.
+**It has to be open source and open standards**.
 Therefore, Vendors need to provide us APIs that always look the same.
 Before declaring, with provocative emphasis, that Vendors need to support OpenConfig to enable multi vendor configuration.

 In summing up, Peter said Automation enables Orchestration so we can unlock the potential of an Intelligent Network.
 It was a decent talk.
 Good points well made.
 He must have been feeling good about himself.
 Respect.
 Applause ensued.
 We had made it to the end of the conference and he must have had every expectation there would be a few soft ball questions and notional praise for all the great work he had done at SURF to build such a high performant network machine.

 Then cometh Dinesh… **"I couldn’t disagree with you more.”**

-Dinesh said, “I couldn’t disagree with you more.
+> “I couldn’t disagree with you more.
 It’s really important to understand the context in which we operate.”
 I’ll paraphrase the rest of his diatribe … OpenConfig is zero.
 We have devices running that are a decades old.
 If it aint broke dont fix mentalities mean these devices are not being replaced anytime soon.
 Dinesh insisted that the first thing we should stop as a community is continue our push to OpenConfig and other vendor agnostic plays.
 He was harping on about the standard API because we are not going to get it.
 The longer we pursue this myth the longer we will be here asking why have we not seen full adoption of automation yet.
 We had the same problem from SNMP - it’s not changed.

 Of all the great lines being thrown back and forth during this wonderful exchange of frank opinions the most hilarious was:

+Dinesh said:

-Dinesh said: “We somehow think we will tell the vendors to get together and sing Kumbaya - ain’t happening!”
+> “We somehow think we will tell the vendors to get together and sing Kumbaya - ain’t happening!”

-To which Peter retorted: “Maybe I am naive and young - but I do have some hope.”
+To which Peter retorted:

+> “Maybe I am naive and young - but I do have some hope.”

 Before Wim chimed in to provide a bridge between Dinesh & Peter by suggested, in ways evocative of his prior KubeNet remarks, that perhaps we as a community could get together and build an abstraction layer.

 So what were we seeing here?
 People fighting for their products.
 Just like every Vendor does.

-Dinesh has Susie Q that is built around SSH discovery and interacting with Vendor CLI in order to be operable in the here and now.
+Dinesh has SuzieQ that is built around SSH discovery and interacting with Vendor CLI in order to be operable in the here and now.

-Wim has KubeNet that will required the API abstraction layer to work.
+Wim has KubeNet that will require the API abstraction layer to work.

-And Peter is building something shiny and new with vast quantities of public money that affords him the opportunity to think from first principles and behave aspiration-ally.
-And so he bloody should.
+Peter is building something shiny and new with vast quantities of public money that affords him the opportunity to think from first principles and behave aspiration-ally. *And so he bloody should! *

 People have different motivations and contexts.
-I began this post by referencing the allocation of capital in our industry…
+I began this post by referencing the allocation of capital in our industry...

 My thought here is they are obviously both correct.
 It’s a question of perspective.
 The apparent disjunction between Dinesh & Peter is explained not just by the grizzled and wise vs young and hopeful thing.
 It’s a function of the sectors in which they have build extraordinarily successful careers.

-We need more Peters.
-I am proud of him for standing his ground to the extent he did.
-But, if it was me, i like to think I would have ripped Dinesh a new one - despite him being perfectly correct and sagely wise on the matter.
-If the University and Public sector is not pushing for Open Systems and vendor agnostic solutions then who the fuck is?
-In Peter we trust.
+*We need more Peters.* I'm proud of him for standing his ground to the extent he did.
+But, if it was me, i like to think I would have ripped Dinesh a new one - despite him being perfectly correct and sagely wise on the matter. **If the University and Public sector is not pushing for Open Systems and vendor agnostic solutions then who the fuck is?** In Peter we trust.
 The personification of a vitally important component of our wonderful technology ecosystem.
-After all, Elon built SpaceX off the back off NASA and the US government funding.
+After all, Elon built SpaceX off the back off NASA and Government funding.
 I wonder how long before Claudia gets to add the Mars mission to her space & automation analogies.

 Whatever the truth and ultimate outcome… it was a great dialogue, as Scott made clear in his closing remark.
 A truly delightful exchange.
 Thanks much Claudia, Dinesh, Peter & Wim.
 I like to think we will reflect on this at AutoCon10.
 I wonder where we will be.